SamSverko/SamSverko/README.md

 👨‍💻 **Day-to-day:** Working as a Front End Developer on the Creative Studio team at [EQ Works](https://www.eqworks.com/).

 🔭 **On the side:** Working on [Flatbread](https://github.com/SamSverko/flatbread).
-A side-project to digitize my never-ending pile of recipes.
+A side project to digitize my never-ending pile of recipes.

 🌱 **Currently learning:** React, MongoDB, Next.js, Shopify app development, and so much more!